AdityaNair21/SASE-Tutoring-App/README.md

 * [Presentation](#presentation)

 ## Project Description
 This project is a tutoring app designed for universities to help schedule and organize meetings between tutors and students for different subjects.
 It allows them to communicate with each other using a chat feature.
 The app is also used to store study materials such as notes, videos, and files.
+Students will also be able to access archives of past notes and resources.

 ## Features
 ### Login Page